Science Inspired Fiction & Mr. Sturgeon's Revelation

 As I said above, the connection that made this musing on the expression of statistic probability possible and plausible, is Mr. Sturgeon's practice as a 1950ies science fiction author.

 What remains is to disclose the title of the one novel I read.
 That novel is "Venus Plus X" in which Sturgeon describes the loss of unambiguity in the human sexes which, from 1960 till now has somehow climbed to pretty lofty heights.
-For in the 50ies being in their prime males in any case, that is.
+At least for males being in their prime in the 50ies in any case.
 Still, in every which way, Venus Plus X is something that I call science fiction.

 Here ends the overly long witty explanation.